Manthan-Parekh7/CodeSphere/README.md

-# 🎓 One-Stop Platform for DDU College Students
+# 🎓 One-Stop Platform for College Students

 ## 📌 Overview
 This project is a comprehensive platform designed for DDU college students and faculty.
 It streamlines classroom management, task assignments, work submissions, and code collaboration in one unified system.